 The retail industry has been using this “augmentation” for years.
 In the US, Abercrombie & Fitch “augmented” their in-store experience with loud music, recognizable aroma, and low lighting to create a user experience that resembles a teenager’s room.

 Another bright example is the jewelry industry.
 Most of the jewelry houses have glaring lighting.
 The idea is as simple as it is ingenious: the natural gleam of diamonds is amplified with the help of brighter lighting to create and sustain a sense of wealth and prosperity.
 One of the industry’s top publications even noted that jewelry stores shouldn’t regard lighting as an expense, as it increases sales and profitability.

 Of course, no smartphones and retails apps are involved in these examples, and, from a certain perspective, these were the first business use cases for augmented reality technology.

 Future of Augmented Reality and Virtual Reality Technology

 The impact of augmented reality and virtual reality technology on business and our lives will be immense.
 The reasoning behind the statement is rather simple: in the age of internet and advanced technology, the user experience has been moving from the physical world to the virtual world.
 It started with smartphones, and it will continue with AR and VR.
 Consequently, this provides businesses with opportunities to grow, innovate, and increase profits — the same opportunity that mobile has given to every company.
-Inspiration is out there in the promising endeavors — like Microsoft’s hands-free augmented reality headset HoloLens.
+Inspiration is out there in the promising endeavors — like Microsoft’s hands-free augmented reality headset HoloLens that only keeps evolving.
 Virtual reality technology trends and solutions are also coming in numbers — physical, not just virtual.